 When can I retire and take my L G P S pension?

-You can choose to retire and take your pension from the L G P S at any time from age 55 to 75, provided you have met the two-year qualifying period in the Scheme.
+You can choose to retire and take your pension at any time from age 55 to 75, provided you have met the two-year qualifying period in the Scheme.

-The Normal Pension Age in the L G P S is linked to your State Pension Age, but with a minimum of age 65.
-If the State Pension Age changes in the future, then this change will also apply to your Normal Pension Age for benefits built up after 31 March 2015.

 If you voluntarily retire before, on or after your Normal Pension Age you can defer taking your benefits, but you must take them no later than your 75th birthday.
 If you take your pension after your Normal Pension Age, your benefits will be paid at an increased rate to reflect late payment.

+The Normal Pension Age in the L G P S is linked to your State Pension Age, but with a minimum of age 65.
+If your State Pension Age changes in the future, your Normal Pension Age will also change.

-If you built up membership in the L G P S before 1 April 2015 then you will have membership in the final salary scheme.
+If you built up membership before 1 April 2015, you will have membership in the final salary scheme.
 These benefits have a different Normal Pension Age, which for most people is age 65.

 You may have to retire at your employer’s instigation, perhaps because of redundancy, business efficiency or permanent ill health.
-Provided you have met the two-year qualifying period, in these circumstances your L G P S benefits must provide you with an immediate retirement pension.
-See What if lose my job through redundancy or business efficiency and What happens if I have to retire early due to ill health for more information.
+Provided you have met the two-year qualifying period, your L G P S benefits must provide you with an immediate retirement pension.
+See What if I lose my job through redundancy or business efficiency and What happens if I have to retire early due to ill health for more information.

 Will my pension be reduced if I retire early?

-If you choose to retire and take your benefits before your Normal Pension Age the benefits will normally be reduced because they will be paid for longer.
+If you choose to retire and take your benefits before your Normal Pension Age the benefits will be reduced because they will be paid for longer.
 Your benefits are calculated as set out in the How is my pension worked out? section and are then reduced.
 How much your benefits are reduced by depends on how early you take them.

 If you were a member of the L G P S at any time between 1 April 1998 and 30 November 2006, some or all your benefits paid early could be protected from the reduction if you have rule of 85 protection.